-Ormat's Electronic Communication Policy To raise awareness of cybersecurity threats, and to provide tools and advice on how to help avoid a potential cyberattack, establishes security procedures for our internal stakeholders regarding the use we conduct various activities across the organization throughout the year, including monthly video training, of Company equipment, identification information, password policies, and how sharing the Cybrief news magazine, and conducting phishing simulations.
-Once a year, we conduct online electronic messaging and documents should and in-person training, and we have screensavers and be properly handled.
-The policy is managed brochures available on the topic.
-In addition, we conduct by our Information Technology Department, cybersecurity exercises for the CEO and management.
-In and all internal stakeholders are requested to 2023, we are not aware that we have a material cybersecurity acknowledge the policy annually.
-In addition, we incident breaches at the Company. work to strengthen our information technology systems by implementing security and control We are subject to various legislation and guidelines from measures that are designed to prevent cyber federal, state, local, and national agencies, such as the U.S. threats or attacks.
-We have an internal policy Federal Energy Regulatory Commission, which are intended for managing cybersecurity risks, overseen by to strengthen cybersecurity measures.
-Pursuant to the our Information Technology Department.
-In California Consumer Privacy Act and the California Privacy our risk management processes, we consider Rights Act, Ormat has published a notice to employees on threats and vulnerabilities in the information the personal data it collects, how it is used, and how long technology and communications systems that it is stored.
-The notice includes contact information for a we use regularly, as well as any facilities or data privacy officer, whom employees can contact with assets that are a part of our cyber-infrastructure. inquiries related to their personal data.
+Ormat's Electronic Communication Policy establishes security procedures for our internal stakeholders regarding the use of Company equipment, identification information, password policies, and how electronic messaging and documents should be properly handled.
+The policy is managed by our Information Technology Department, and all internal stakeholders are requested to acknowledge the policy annually.
+In addition, we work to strengthen our information technology systems by implementing security and control measures that are designed to prevent cyber threats or attacks.
+We have an internal policy for managing cybersecurity risks, overseen by our Information Technology Department.
+In our risk management processes, we consider threats and vulnerabilities in the information technology and communications systems that we use regularly, as well as any facilities or assets that are a part of our cyber-infrastructure.